turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ![](/assets/images/lessons/unit-testing-react/grocery-list-component.gif)

-The list should have the following functionality (test driven, of course):
+The list should have the following functionality (test driven, if you can):

 - It has the GroceryForm that we're calling in App.js
 - It shows all of the groceries.
 Can you test to make sure that it shows the appropriate number of groceries?